Place content here. This is a site-wide alert banner.

 Selected members of the Yale Police have been assigned to partner with the New Haven Police Department and participate in regularly scheduled community management team meetings in neighborhoods bordering Yale.
 The local Community Management Team meetings are held once a month in each of New Haven’s police districts to provide a forum for city representatives, businesses, and residents to share information and address neighborhood issues.

 Advisory Committee on Community Policing

 The primary objective of the Advisory Committee on Community Policing is to plan, creatively problem-solve, and actively engage in innovative strategies promoting public safety and a sense of belonging and mutual understanding between police and the campus community.
-This committee was established to identify, assess, and propose specific recommendations that will contribute to the professional operations and practices of policing at Yale.

 Events and Community Outreach